-Use Case No. 6 Use Case Name Decarbonizing large industrial continuous loads through electrification and locally induced generation Use Case General Description This use case focuses on decarbonizing large industrial energy consumers located in the islands by using electrification and local energy generation.
-More specifically UC6 is focused on the decarbonization of the natural gas platform located in Ameland.
-System n Components Used Natural gas platform (External Systems/Cloud Services) Electricity grid (External Systems/Cloud Services) Weather Forecast Provider (External Systems/Cloud Services) GOPACS (External Systems/Cloud Services) Centralized Dispatcher (iVPP) (Reflex) Forecasting Engine (iVPP) Database (ESB) Aggregation and Intelligent Segmentation (iVPP) Virtual Energy Console (iVPP) Energy Market (External Systems/Cloud Services)
+- 1. Natural gas platform (External Systems/Cloud Services) - 2.
+Electricity grid (External Systems/Cloud Services) - 3.
+Weather Forecast Provider (External Systems/Cloud Services) - 4.
+GOPACS (External Systems/Cloud Services) - 5.
+Centralized Dispatcher (iVPP) (Reflex) - 6.
+Forecasting Engine (iVPP) - 7.
+Database (ESB) - 8.
+Aggregation and Intelligent Segmentation (iVPP)

-12. Assets (Solar Farm 6 MW, Solar Farm 3 MW, 500 kW Tidal Kite, Fuel Cell, Wind Trubines, CHP) Workflow of the overall System
+- 9. Virtual Energy Console (iVPP) - 10.
+Energy Market (External Systems/Cloud Services) - 11.
+Asset Agent (ESB) - 12.
+Assets (Solar Farm 6 MW, Solar Farm 3 MW, 500 kW Tidal Kite, Fuel Cell, Wind Turbines, CHP)

-1a.
-GOPACS sends grid data from the TSO to the Database

-1b.
-The assets store their asset's data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to their asset agents.

-1c.
-The asset agents store their asset's data regarding their state (e.g SoC for BESS, Power/Energy output for production assets etc.) to the database.

-1d.
-Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database.

-1e.
-Historical price data of the day-ahead, intra-day and imbalance markets from the energy market are stored in the database.

-1f.
-The Electricity grids send grid data to the database

-1g.
-The natural gas platform sends energy consumption data to the database.

-2. The Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the assets and their condition.

-3a.
-The Aggregation and Intelligent Segmentation component gets load measurement data from the database.

-3b.
-The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters according to a predefined objective.

-4. The Virtual Energy Console gets the labels of the clustered data from the database.

-5a.
-The Forecasting Engine gets the historical data of previous measurements, price data and local meteorological data from the database.

-5b.
-The Forecasting Engine gets the labels of the clustered data from the database.

-5c.
-The Forecasting Engine computes day-ahead and short-term forecasts for power generation, consumption and price of energy in the day-ahead, intra-day and imbalance markets.

-5d.
-The Forecasting Engine sends the forecasted power generation, power consumption and prices to the database.

-6. The Asset Agent of each asset sends the asset's flexibility to the Centralized Dispatcher.

-7a.
-The Centralized Dispatcher requests real time measurement data, price data, and energy forecasts from the ESB.

-7b.
-The Centralized Dispatcher computes the current plan for the upcoming period.

-8a.
-The Aggregator requests from the CD the current plan for the upcoming period.

-8b.
-The Aggregator requests from the CD different plans regarding the available energy flexibility.

-8c.
-The aggregator defines its strategy on the imbalance market, based on the optimization goal, the available energy flexibility and market data (such as the current day-ahead programmed, intra-day data, congestion information).

-9a.
-The Aggregator sends flexibility capacity bids/ schedules towards the imbalance capacity market.

-10a.
-Based on the outcome of the market interaction, the aggregator creates a new target for the upcoming period.

-10b.
-The aggregator sends the new target for the upcoming period to the CD.

-11a.
-Based on the received data the CD calculates the setpoints for the involved assets.

-11b.
+- 1a.
+GOPACS sends grid data from the TSO to the Database - 1b.
+The assets store their asset's data regarding their state (e.g. SoC for BESS, Power/Energy output for production assets etc.) to their asset agents. - Ic.
+The asset agents store their asset's data regarding their state (e.g SoC for BESS, Power/Energy output for production assets etc.) to the database. - Id.
+Local Meteorological Forecast data from the Weather Forecast Provider are stored in the Database. - le.
+Historical price data of the day-ahead, intra-day and imbalance markets from the energy market are stored in the database. - If.
+The Electricity grids send grid data to the database - lg.
+The natural gas platform sends energy consumption data to the database. - 2.
+The Virtual Energy Console gets data from the database where the aggregator can get a clear overview of the assets and their condition. - 3a.
+The Aggregation and Intelligent Segmentation component gets load measurement data from the database. - 3b.
+The Aggregation and Intelligent Segmentation component executes clustering algorithms segmenting the assets of the aggregator into clusters according to a predefined objective. - 3c.
+The labels of the clustered data are sent to the database. - 4.
+The Virtual Energy Console gets the labels of the clustered data from the database. - 5a.
+The Forecasting Engine gets the historical data of previous measurements, price data and local meteorological data from the database. - 5b.
+The Forecasting Engine gets the labels of the clustered data from the database. - 5c.
+The Forecasting Engine computes day-ahead and short-term forecasts for power generation, consumption and price of energy in the day-ahead, intra-day and imbalance markets. - 5d.
+The Forecasting Engine sends the forecasted power generation, power consumption and prices to the database. - 6.
+The Asset Agent of each asset sends the asset's flexibility to the Centralized Dispatcher. - 7a.
+The Centralized Dispatcher requests real time measurement data, price data, and energy forecasts from the ESB. - 7b.
+The Centralized Dispatcher computes the current plan for the upcoming period. - 8a.
+The Aggregator requests from the CD the current plan for the upcoming period. - 8b.
+The Aggregator requests from the CD different plans regarding the available energy flexibility. - 8c.
+The aggregator defines its strategy on the imbalance market, based on the optimization goal, the available energy flexibility and market data (such as the current day-ahead programmed, intra-day data, congestion information). - 9a.
+The Aggregator sends flexibility capacity bids/ schedules towards the imbalance capacity market. - 9b.
+The Energy Markets send their results back to the aggregator. - 10a.
+Based on the outcome of the market interaction, the aggregator creates a new target for the upcoming period. - 10b.
+The aggregator sends the new target for the upcoming period to the CD. - 11a.
+Based on the received data the CD calculates the setpoints for the involved assets. - 11b.
 The CD sends the calculated setpoints to the asset agents for implementation.